Independence Day, baseball Hall-of-Famer William “Judy” Johnson and campfires at the John Dickinson Plantation to be featured.

-Administered by the Division of Historical and Cultural Affairs’ Engagement and Collections Team, the Collections Program preserves, and holds in public trust, a record of Delaware’s heritage by acquiring objects made in the First State or used by Delawareans throughout history.
-The primary function of the program is stewardship of the State of Delaware’s collection […]
+Administered by the Division of Historical and Cultural Affairs’ Collections, Affiliates, Research and Exhibits (CARE) Team, the Collections Program preserves, and holds in public trust, a record of Delaware’s heritage by acquiring objects made in the First State or used by Delawareans throughout history.
+The primary function of the program is stewardship of the State […]

 Dover Days, A Day in Old New Castle and the Zwaanendael Maritime Festival among programs to be offered.

 “Welcome!
 Come see what HCA has to offer.”
 Preserving Delaware’s heritage and showcasing the historic legacy of our state are the guiding principles of our agency.
 Through active historic preservation efforts, engaging educational programs, stimulating exhibits, and superior customer service, the Division is committed to enhancing Delaware’s quality of life by helping people connect with […]

 National Women’s History Month events among eight special programs at division museums during March 2019